-Book : The Magic of Thinking Big
+The Magic of Thinking Big

 Chapter 1: “Believe You Can Succeed and You Will”

 After reading the chapter “Believe you can succeed and you will”, I learned about the importance of believing in myself.
-I can be successful only if I strongly believe that I can do that and I will do that.
+I can be successful only if I strongly believe that I can do that, and I will do that.
 There is a quote “It’s nonsense to think you can make a mountain move away just by saying ‘Mountain, move away.’
 It’s simply impossible”.
 From this quote, I learned I can’t wish to move a mountain but with a strong belief can even move a mountain.
 I learned the importance of an “I’m-going-to-the-top" attitude.
 I read about a young woman who decided to establish a sales agency to sell mobile homes.
 She was demotivated by many.
 But with less than $3,000 in savings, and belief in herself, she sold over $1,000,000 worth of trailers and did the unexpected.
 I read about a small company with only 3 engineers, who not only took part in a program and stood against a big company but also submitted the best proposal and got the job.
-The “Okay I’ll give it a try but I don’t think it will work” attitude produces failures.
+The “Okay I’ll give it a try, but I don’t think it will work” attitude produces failures.
 I have read about a man who changed his life just by the sentence “I harnessed the power of belief".
 Believe in yourself and good things do start happening.
 Our mind is a thought factory and there are Mr. Triumph and Mr. Defeat.
-Mr. Triumph motivates us that we can and Mr. Defeat stops us from doing what we are capable of.
+Mr. Triumph motivates us that we can, and Mr. Defeat stops us from doing what we are capable of.
 I learned the 3 guidelines to develop the power of belief- “Think success, don't think failure”, “remind yourself that you are better than you think” and “Believe Big”.
 There is a quote by Mr. Ralph J. Cordiner, chairman “We need from every man who aspires leadership-for him-self and his company-a determination to undertake a personal program of self-development.
-Nobody is going to order a man to develop... whether a man lags behind or moves ahead in his specialty is a matter of his own personal application.
+Nobody is going to order a man to develop... whether a man lag or moves ahead in his specialty is a matter of his application.
 This is something that takes time, work, and sacrifice.
 Nobody does it for you.”
 I learned that a personal training program is the best to know ourselves in a better way.
-I have a laboratory where I can work and study and that is my atmosphere and have examples i.e. human actions to learn.
-I am the scientist of my library and I can learn, observe and experiment.
+I have a laboratory where I can work and study and that is my atmosphere and have examples i.e., human actions to learn.
+I am the scientist of my library, and I can learn, observe and experiment.

-I remember an event that took place in my life where I could have given up and loose or I could have risen up and won.
+I remember an event that took place in my life where I could have given up and loose or I could have risen and won.
 I chose to be a winner.
-I was interested in medical line and I gave exam in 11th for the same and was among top 5.
+I was interested in the medical line, and I gave the exam in 11th for the same and was among the top 5.
 After 3 months of study, since I was not able to give much time, I couldn’t do well.
 So, my parents suggested to do a diploma and move forward in the IT sector.
 I chose that line but couldn’t do good.
 I tried and tried but again faced failure but still, I didn’t give up and I continue to work hard and graduated with good marks and got placed in a very good company In Time Tec.
-My career started well and I want to do very well to be more successful and I don’t want to stop.
+My career started well, and I want to do very well to be more successful and I don’t want to stop.